CrackedPolishedBlackstoneBricksMC/toybox/README.md

 Parser for per-version manifests like `1.20.1.json` on piston-meta.

-The `VersionManifestParser` class needs Google GSON.
+The `gson` subproject contains a parser using Google GSON.
 Compatible with Java 8.

 ## Name